Lcrypto/Construct-Long-Length-Block-and-Convolutional-MET-QC-LDPC-/README.md

 **In all simulation figures, we utilized 2-bit soft demodulator results within a 4-bit grid.
 It's important to note that this approach employs the simplest demodulator.
 Further simplification to a 1-bit demodulator is only effective for hard decoders, such as the Bit-flipping decoder available at GitHub - [Bit-flipping Decoder](https://github.com/Lcrypto/LDPC-Iterative-Bit-Flipping-family-decoders).
-For scenarios involving such decoders, it is advisable to employ specially constructed codes, which can be found at GitHub - [Algebraic QC-LDPC Codes](https://github.com/Lcrypto/Algebraic_QC-LDPC ).This choice of decoder and code construction plays a crucial role in the performance of the simulations.**
+For scenarios involving such decoders, it is advisable to employ specially constructed codes, which can be found at GitHub - [Algebraic QC-LDPC Codes](https://github.com/Lcrypto/Algebraic_QC-LDPC ).
+This choice of decoder and code construction plays a crucial role in the performance of the simulations.**

 It is strongly recommended to improve not only the EMD spectrum but also the code (Hamming) distance, see https://github.com/Lcrypto/Length-und-Rate-adaptive-code .